 Jaguar Tour, Pantanal

 The Brazilian Pantanal, one of the best travel spots in South America, offers the finest wildlife viewing in the Americas, exceeding even the wildlife experience of the Galápagos.
 That last statement may seem like hyperbole, but consider that the Pantanal offers the New World’s greatest diversity and abundance of large, charismatic mammals such as Jaguars, Giant Otters, Brazilian Tapirs, Capybaras, and Giant Anteaters, and spectacular birds such as Jabiru Storks, Hyacinth Macaws, and Toco Toucans.
 The first is the largest cat in the New World, while the other seven species are the largest in their taxonomic families in South America.
 The Pantanal South America is truly a land of giants.

 This flat-as-a-pancake, 350-km-by-550-km floodplain, the world’s largest freshwater wetland, also harbors four million Paraguayan Caimans, the world’s largest concentration of crocodilians.
 Of the 404 species of birds of the Pantanal, 82 weigh more than a pound, the world’s widest variety of large birds.

 In 1967, Brazil surprised the world by being the only large country on Earth to outlaw all kinds of hunting.
-Fast forward 53 years, and the wildlife of Brazil has thrived and become astonishingly tame, creating what we call “the Brazilian Ecological Miracle”.
+Fast forward 53 years, and the wildlife of Brazil has thrived and become astonishingly accustomed to photographers, creating what we call “the Brazilian Ecological Miracle”.
 In 2021, the wildlife in the Pantanal is more abundant and visible than it has been for 12,000 years, since before the advent of the first humans.
 It is truly a “peaceable kingdom” on Earth.

 South America’s Pantanal harbors 5,000 Jaguars, the world’s greatest stronghold of the species.
 A 2.5-million-acre chunk of the north-central Pantanal contains no cattle, no humans, and no hunting.
 Therefore, Jaguars and their prey all thrive at their maximum possible densities.